Izhakfc/AI_Agents_LangGraph/README.md

 ### 🌐 Tavily Integration

 **Tavily** is a search engine specifically designed for AI agents and applications.
-It acts as a **web access layer** that provides **real-time, factual information** through APIs, helping agents overcome the knowledge limitations of LLMs (which are trained on past data).
+It acts as a **web access layer** that provides **real-time, factual information** through APIs, helping agents overcome the knowledge limitations of LLMs (which are trained on past data).git